roehampton/module-content/msc-software-development-2/week-10/lab/README.md

 });
 ```

-This code receives the form submission, retrieves the parameters, prints them to the console for you to check and then returns a message to the user.
+This code receives the form submission (POST method), retrieves the parameters, prints them to the console for you to check and then returns a message to the user.
 Rough and ready for now but tells us whats needed.

 4. __Add to the backend code so that the new data is stored and updated in the model__